-After Grade-On invitations are accepted or declined, students are invited to join the Arizona State Law Journal based on their Write-On Competition score, until 35 total students have accepted invitations (including Grade-On and Write-On Candidates).
+Students are invited to join the Arizona State Law Journal based on their Write-On Competition score, until 35 total students have accepted invitations.
 The Write-On Competition is held immediately following the end of the Spring semester and has two components, a closed-universe memorandum and a Bluebook citation quiz.

 1. Closed-Universe MemorandumDuring the Write-On Competition, candidates will be required to write a memorandum based on the information provided, including a set of facts and legal authorities.
 The memorandum should ONLY include the following four sections: Issue(s) Presented, Brief Answer(s), Discussion, and Conclusion.
 Detailed instructions for completing the memorandum will be given.

 The Bluebook citation quiz will consist of approximately 50 multiple-choice questions.
 Candidates must have a copy of the 20th edition of The Bluebook legal citation manual and must answer each question according to the rules provided within the Bluebook.

 The breakdown for the Write-On competition score is 45% Fall GPA, 25% closed memo, 25% Bluebook citation quiz, and 5% Legal Method & Writing grade.

 All Write-On Candidates are graded anonymously using ASU Exam Numbers.

 2020 Write-On Competition Information